Internet-Draft vcon primer November 2024

 • right to port their data to a different data controller;

-• right opt out of certain data practices, such as sale of their data, profiling, targeted/cross contextual behavioral advertising, automated decision-making.
+• right to opt out of certain data practices, such as sale of their data, profiling, targeted/cross contextual behavioral advertising, automated decision-making.

 5. Non-Discrimination: Organizations must not discriminate against consumers who choose to exercise their data privacy rights.